anurag-inias/anurag-inias.github.io/docs/misc/display.md

 Write these down somewhere.
 The idea is to make sure **we don't end up getting a worse panel**.
 Higher screen resolution is great, but that shouldn't come at the expense of these other metrics.
 What do they all mean?

-- Panel Type: that's LCD, OLED etc. I had past experience IPS panels, so I knew to keep a watch out for this.
-In short, go for OLED if possible.
-If not, LCD at the very least.
+- Panel Type: that's LCD, OLED etc. I had past experience with IPS panels, so I knew to keep a watch out for this.
+In short, go for OLED if possible and LCD if not.
 - Viewing angle: the IPS panel I mentioned had a viewing angle of ~45 deg.
 You'd know when you see one.
-Just slightly tilting the panel will make reading the screen impossible, with the background lights bleed through.
+Just slightly tilting the panel will make reading the screen impossible, with the background lights bleeding through.
 - Contrat: that should be obvious.
 Poor contrast means washed out colors.
 - Coverage %: this is not that obvious, but think of this as panel adding a bias/tint to everything you see.
 - Brightness: higher the better, otherwise you'll struggle using it in a lit room.